Javendean/LCC_ManagementSystem/Instructions.md

   - **Target:** Critical user workflows that represent the core value of the application.
 - **Mandated Tool:** Playwright (standard E2E mode).
 - **Execution Protocol:**
-    1. Tests will be written in e2e/*.spec.ts.
+  1. Tests will be written in e2e/\*.spec.ts.
   2. Each test file should represent a major feature or user story.
   3. Tests will navigate the fully running application, starting from the base URL.
   4. Do not mock APIs or databases.
 These tests must run against a real, production-like environment (e.g., a Vercel preview deployment).
 Use dedicated test accounts and data where necessary.
 - **Project-Specific Example (Critical Path: CSV Import to Message):**
   - **Scenario:** The most critical user flow for an administrator.
   - **Your Task:** Create admin-flow.spec.ts.
-Write a single, comprehensive E2E test that performs the following sequence:
-        1. Navigates to the /login page and authenticates as a test administrator.
+Write a single, comprehensive E2E test that performs the following sequence: 1.
+Navigates to the /login page and authenticates as a test administrator.
 2. Asserts redirection to the /contacts page.
 3. Uploads a sample test-contacts.csv file using the file input.
 4. Waits and asserts that the new contacts from the CSV now appear in the data table.
 5. Selects two of the newly added contacts using their checkboxes.
 6. Clicks the "Send Message" button.
 7. Asserts that the message composition modal appears.
 8. Types a test message into the textarea and clicks "Send."
 9. (Optional/Advanced) Intercepts the outbound request to the Twilio API to verify the correct payload was sent, or checks a test log for confirmation.

 #### **3. Deliverables and Reporting**

 Upon invocation, your final output for any given task MUST consist of two parts:

-1. **Test Files:** The generated *.test.ts and/or *.spec.ts files, committed directly to the appropriate directory in the codebase.
+1. **Test Files:** The generated _.test.ts and/or _.spec.ts files, committed directly to the appropriate directory in the codebase.
 2. **Markdown Test Report:** A concise summary report presented in a markdown block.

 **Report Format:**

 ### @tester QA Report

 <br/>**Task ID:** `2.3_Table_Features`
 **Timestamp:** `YYYY-MM-DDTHH:MM:SSZ`
 <br/>---